Downhill Mountain Biking

-Trail crews are building 10,000 feet of new trail - all scheduled to open this summer.
-Two new Blue Freeride trails, Derailer and Cinder, which are being built in tandem with Highland Trails, LLC, will be stocked with flowing berms and options for air - the next progression from Mainline and Spur.
+The two new Blue Freeride trails, Derailer and Cinder, were built in tandem with Highland Trails, LLC, and are stocked with flowing berms and options for air - the next progression from Mainline and Spur.

 Uphill Capacity Doubled

 Seven Brothers Triple is now doubled up.
-As of July 24, the lift's bike-carrying capacity has doubled (since the '19 seasona) to get you on the trail more quickly.
+As of July 24, the lift's bike-carrying capacity has doubled (since the '19 season) to get you on the trail more quickly.

 Health & Safety Guidelines